buildpacks/rfcs/text/0000-stack-buildpacks.md

 [unresolved-questions]: #unresolved-questions

 - what happens if a mixin that already exist on the image is required, how does the lifecycle know?
-- do we need/want distinct upgrade vs rebase operations (where one re-runs stackpacks, and one does not)?
 - what about the bill of materials?
-- what metadata do we need to do an upgrade, which what are the schema of the labels?
+- what metadata do we need to do an rebase; what are the schema of the labels?
+- how do we prevent problems on rebase if the mixins provided by the stack change?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes